odedrafi/bootcamp-app-k8s-elk/README.md

 - Using the show assistant on the top right of your piprline in edit mode, you can saerch for the action you want to preform. this will give us a blook of the command in yaml.
 - CD deployment default in the yaml pipeline version is auto (continues deployment) to change that will need to add an Enviroment <span style="color:red">and add an encapsulaion of the stage we want to control the deployment of, to our yaml pipeline code.</span>
-- thats it know on every commit your pipeline will start the ci\cd procces.
+- Now on every commit your pipeline will start the ci\cd procces.

 ---